zmarston/pizza-site/README.md

 ## Specifications

-Display Pizza
-* input
-* output

 When pizza size is clicked, size is selected and toppings appear
-* input
+* input: click large
+* output: Size = large

+When pizza a topping is clicked, topping is selected
-* output
+* input: click pepperoni
+* output: toppings = pepperoni

-When pizza toppings are clicked, toppings are selected
+When multiple toppings are clicked, toppings are added to array
-* input
+* input: click pepperoni and onions
+* output: toppings = pepperoni, onions

+When form is submitted, Pizza Summary appears
-* output
+* input: click button

-When checkout is clicked, price is displayed
+* output: pizza summary is displayed
-* input
-* output